MF42-DZH/ModePile/README.md

 * _Interpolation_ - Linear interpolation functions.
 * _MathHelper_ - A few extra mathematical functions such as LCM or GCD.
 * _MouseParser_ - Allows the use of mouse inside a mode.
+* _Particle_ - Particles for the particle engine.
+* _ParticleEmitterBase_ - Particle emitter engine.
+Used for holding and drawing particles.
 * _PhysicsObject_ - Allows the use of basic frictionless rigid body physics with square objects.
+* _PrimitiveDrawingHook_ - For normal primitive drawing.
 * _ProfileProperties_ - Allows the use of TI-styled profiles.
 * _RendererExtension_ - Extra drawing methods.
 * _ResourceHolderCustomAssetExtension_ - Allows the use of custom images and BGM in a mode.